Chainflow/oasis-mission-control/INSTRUCTIONS.md

 ## Grafana Dashboards

-Validator Mission Control provides three dashboards
+Oasis Mission Control provides three dashboards

-1. Summary (Which gives quick overview of validator and system health)
+1. Summary (Which gives quick look at validator and system health)
-2. Validator Monitoring Metrics (These are the more detailed validator metrics which we have calculated and stored in influxdb)
+2. Validator Monitoring Metrics (These are the more detailed validator metrics which are calculated and stored in influxdb)
 3. System Metrics (These are the usual system metrics that telegraf provides)

 ### 1. Summary Dashboard
-This dashboard displays a quick information summary of validator details and system metrics.
+This dashboard displays a quick quick look at validator and system health.
 It includes following details.

 - Validator identity (Hex Address and Address)
-- Validator summary (Oasis Node Status, Validator Status, No.Of peers, Current validator Block Height, Worker Epoch Number, Block Height Difference and Epoch Difference) are the metrics being displayed from Validator details.
+- Validator summary (Oasis Node Status, Validator Status, No.Of peers, Current validator Block Height, Worker Epoch Number, Block Height Difference and Epoch Difference)
-- CPU usage, RAM Usage, Memory usage and information about disk usage are the metrics being displayed from System details.
+- CPU usage, RAM Usage, Memory usage and disk usage are displayed from System details.

 ### 2. Validator monitoring metrics